 Each student in Year 12 or 13 will belong to a tutor group with a tutor.
 Tutors have two fundamental responsibilities: pastoral and academic.
 Tutors will be a student's first point of contact for any information, advice, or guidance.
 Tutors will see students every day in tutor time.
-On Thursdays and Fridays tutor time is devoted to Transition, Next Steps and Progress with tutors and students reviewing weekly progress and discussing targets, discussing future career choices and/or UCAS preparation, including the writing of personal statements.
+On Thursdays and Fridays tutor time is devoted to Transition, Next Steps and Progress with tutors and students reviewing weekly progress and discussing targets, discussing future career choices and/or UCAS preparation, including the completion of UCAS/Apprenticeship applications.